Difference Between N Type And P Type

 N-Type Semiconductors: Electrons as Charge Carriers

 N-type semiconductors are created by doping an intrinsic (pure) semiconductor with a pentavalent impurity, which has five valence electrons.
-Common examples of pentavalent impurities include phosphorus (P), arsenic (As), and antimony (Sb).
+So common examples of pentavalent impurities include phosphorus (P), arsenic (As), and antimony (Sb).
 When these impurities are added to a semiconductor like silicon (Si), they replace some of the silicon atoms in the crystal lattice.

 The Doping Process and Electron Creation